The Ultimate Toolbox for creating

 An introduction to Timers

-The Timer object makes it possible to trigger actions based on timer events.
-For example show or hide an object after x milliseconds.
+The Timer object makes it possible to initiate actions in response to timer events.
+For instance, you can dynamically reveal or hide an object after a specified number of milliseconds.

 • Interval, executes a function, over and over again, at specified time intervals.